 Auction Draft Rule #4: Determine which players can be nominated.
 Many leagues have no rules on who can be nominated when.
 Some think it is a waste of time to nominate kickers and defenses early, but you may be able to slip these positions in cheaply at the beginning of the auction as easily as you can at the end.
-Most owners with any experience at all, will not bid anything extra for these positions, even at the beginning of the auction.
-While a smart owner may want to deplete other owner’s resources, doing it by nominating kickers and defenses at the beginning of the auction may not be the best way to do so.
+Most managers with any experience at all, will not bid anything extra for these positions, even at the beginning of the auction.
+While a worthwhile strategy may be to deplete other manager’s resources, doing it by nominating kickers and defenses at the beginning of the auction may not be the best way to do so.

 Auction Draft Rule #5: Determine who starts the bidding on a nominated player.
 Whomever nominates a player, must start the bidding on that player.
 If no one else bids, they must purchase the player they nominated at the price they indicated.
 This keeps nominations relatively honest.
 Once a manager's team is full, they can no longer nominate or bid on players.
 Some leagues have roster limits, such as only 3 QB's, or 5 RB's, so if a manager can no longer have an additional player on their roster, they can not nominate a player at that positions.

 Auction Draft Rule #6: Determine how much money must be started on a nominated player.
 The normal minimum for any player should be $1.
 Some people advocate that a few of the better, first or second round type, players should have higher minimum starting bids.
 In actual auctions, we would call these reserves, or minimum starting bids.
-I think you should create two or three tiers of players for your auction.
+You could create two or three tiers of players for your auction.
 As a league, you can decide on a list of player rankings to use, and then create a minimum bid on say the starting number of players for your league.
-So, if you have a 12 owner league, that means you would typically have 12 starting QB’s.
-If most owners can agree on a starting list, you can then create a minimum bid for these players.
+So, if you have a 12 team league, that means you would typically have 12 starting QB’s.
+If most managers can agree on a starting list, you can then create a minimum bid for these players.
 If the range of values on a cheat sheet with a $200 budget is $10 to $30, then your league could make the minimum bid $5 or $10.
 To make things a little more interesting and appease the chiselers in your group, you could create minimum bids for only 10 of the 12.
 For Running Backs, I would advocate for three tiers, the top 12, the next 12, and then the rest.
 If the top RB’s range from $25 to $60, then you could make the minimum $20.
 If the next group is $8 to $20, then you could make the minimum on this group $5.
 The point of this is to help the pace of the auction.
 While auctions are great, they can get away from you time wise if you let the cheap skates run your auction.
-I love draft night, and I don't mind having the fun last a few hours, but I don’t need it to last five hours.
+I love draft night, and I don't mind having the fun last a few hours, but I don’t need it to last eight hours.

 Auction Draft Rule #7: Determine how much money must be increased on a nominated player.
 This is an optional rule if you are dealing with consistently slow bidders.
 Again, for tracking purposes, the minimum increase for any player should be at least $1.
 If you are doing player tiers, you do not necessarily have to do this, as you will already be saving time.
 If you are not, here are a couple of rules of thumb, based off of the English style of auctions.
 Under $20, the minimum bid increase is $1.
 From $20 to $50, the minimum increase must be $2.
 Over $50, the minimum increase must be $5.
 You can argue that if a player is worth $53 or $54, he is worth $55, but maybe not if you think they are worth $51 or $52.
 This rewards bidders who bid quickly, which moves the auction along.
 If you want a player for $50, then bid it fast, especially if you don’t think they are worth $55.